-You may either vote "For" all the nominees to the Board of Directors in Proposal No. 1 or you may "Withhold" your vote for any nominee you specify.
-For Proposals Nos.
-2, 3 and 4 you may vote "For" or "Against" or abstain from voting.
+You may either vote "For" the nominee to the Board of Directors in Proposal No. 1 or you may "Withhold" your vote for the nominee.
+For Proposals No. 2 and No. 3 you may vote "For" or "Against" or abstain from voting.